evkx/evkx.github.io/content/models/rivian/r1/R1T_Quad-Motor_AWD/_index.md

 ## Performance

-The Rivian R1T Quad-Motor AWD has a maximum power of 620 KW (843 hp/831 bhp).
-The total torque is 1231 nm (908 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.1 seconds.
-The top speed is 201 km/h.
+The Rivian R1T Quad-Motor AWD has a maximum power of 620 KW (843 hp/831 bhp) and a total torque of 1231 nm (908 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.1 seconds and has a top speed of 201 km/h (124.9 mph).

 ## Battery, range, and charging